elizabeth-poggie/elizabeth-poggie/_content/notes/25-user-interfaces.md

 ## DMS Plugins

 In your wordpress admin panel, install the plugin `SQL Buddy`, this runs directly in your wordpress website.
-This plugin makes it easy to manage your database table contents right from your WordPress dashboard.
+This plugin makes it easy to manage your database table contents DIRECTLY from your WordPress dashboard.

 HOWEVER, the simplicity of this plugin comes at a cost.
 It's often avoided by most major companies due to security concerns.
-Installing this plugin on your WordPress site can potentially increase vulnerability to security risks. rger companies typically opt for more secure alternatives like [phpmyadmin](https://www.phpmyadmin.net/) to avoid those risks.
+Installing this plugin on your WordPress site can potentially increase vulnerability to security risks.
+Lar companies typically opt for more secure alternatives like [phpmyadmin](https://www.phpmyadmin.net/) to avoid those risks.

 But we are students who just want to learn, so let's take a calculated risk and opt in for the simpler option :^)

 ## Exercise

-Get this plugin installed installed on your own wordpress website from last class.
-If you don't have a wordpress site yet, tke the time to start making one.
-To verify your installation, you should see it in your "Tools" panel under the section "SQL Buddy".

 # Tables, Records, and Data Usage !! (oh my !!)